OrthographicNet: A Deep Transfer Learning Approach for 3D Object Recognition in Open-Ended Domains: Experimental result and discussion

-The offline evaluations were carried out on using \emph{Princeton ModelNet10} dataset~\cite{wu20153d}, which consists of 4899 3D models split into 3991 training samples and 908 testing samples from 10 categories.
-Since ModelNet10 has a small number of classes with the significant intra-class variation that is suitable for performing extensive sets of experiments.
-We mainly report the results as average instance / class accuracy.
-Average instance accuracy (AIA) counts the percentage of the correctly recognized testing instances among all the testing instances, whereas the average class accuracy (ACA) is the average accuracy of all the categories.
+\textbf{Dataset and evaluation metrics: } The offline evaluations were carried out using \emph{Princeton ModelNet10} dataset~\cite{wu20153d}.
+This dataset categorized 4899 objects into ten categories and defined training and testings data for each category (i.e., in total 3991 training samples and 908 testing samples).
+ModelNet10 is a relatively small dataset with significant intra-class variation; therefore, it is suitable for performing extensive sets of experiments to fine-tune the parameters of the system.
+The obtained results is reported using two metrics: Average Instance Accuracy (AIA) and Average Class Accuracy (ACA).
+The former one is defined as the percentage of the correctly recognized test instances.
+The latter one, i.e., ACA, is used to represent the average accuracy of all categories.